 Acetate cannabinoids, like THC-O, are typically more potent, but also the more controversial ones available as of now.
 To start, the manufacturing process is one of the most complex, and could lead to severe injuries if executed poorly.
 In addition to that, they’re not directly derived from hemp, but manufactured via a process that involves multiple cannabinoids and steps before reaching the final product.

 In short, Acetate cannabinoids are your regular cannabinoids, just those that have had acetic anhydride introduced to their chemical makeup, hence why they are called acetylated.
-Many of the most common cannabinoids have been acetylated, however we expect to see even more appear on the market as this new side of the industry matures.
+Many of the most common cannabinoids have been acetylated, however following the DEA’s recent affirmation regarding the legality of them, we don’t expect this side of the alt-cannabinoid industry to grow much more, if at all.

 Suffix P’s (Phorols)